DailyL/Sim2Real_autonomous_vehicle/README.md

 ## Results

-The results for evluation in simulation and real world is on the [website](https://dailyl.github.io/sim2realVehicle.github.io/).
+The results (videos and tables) for evluation in simulation and real world is on the [website](https://dailyl.github.io/sim2realVehicle.github.io/).

 ## Hardware
 For real world application, we use the DB21 Duckiebot from [Duckietown](https://www.duckietown.org/)